BrianSkibinski/RequestCorrelation/README.md

 request.AddRequestId(Guid.NewGuid());
 ```

-## Getting the RequestId on the Server
+## Getting the RequestId or a new Guid on the Server
 ```C#
 Guid id = HttpContext.Current.GetRequestId()
 ```